billyroush009/ISE_Assessment/README.md

 2. Load up and run 'Req4' under the 'Req4' option

 #### Notes:
+* When 'firstAPI' is run it will launch a browser by default and fill it with dummy JSON info about the weather
+* * The URL contains the randomly generated port # you'll probably need to send POSTs with Postman
 * 'Req4' is only setup to run one time per the specifications.
 Including a (while true) loop would easily make it run indefinitely
 * I tested this on Windows 10 using the built-in 'WebAPI' template through Visual Studio
-* When 'firstAPI' is run it will launch a browser by default and fill it with dummy JSON info about the weather
 * I'm not entirely sure I used LINQ in the way you guys specified, apologies but that's a new concept to me!
 * There are screenshots in the root directory as proof of functionality
 * If I had more time I would definitely have polished this project more (and added a short video demo) :)